rockroman/CI_PP4-Knowledge-Flow/docs/TESTING.md

 ### Mobile devices

-- project was tested during and post development on following mobile devices
+- project was tested during and post development on following  devices

 #### Samsung A52
 - Results are here: